 Hispanic Heritage Month

-Hispanic Heritage Month celebration at JCCC starts Sept.
-17
+JCCC celebration of Hispanic Heritage Month starts Sept.
+13

-OVERLAND PARK, Kan. — The 2012 Hispanic Heritage Month celebration at Johnson County Community College will take participants on a journey through arts and culture.
+OVERLAND PARK, Kan. — Art and culture are the foundation of the 2013 Hispanic Heritage Month celebration at Johnson County Community College.